MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 Integrating with your SIEM is accomplished in three steps:
 1. Set it up in the Cloud App Security portal.
 2. Download the JAR file and run it on your server.
-3. Check that you are getting Cloud App Security activities in your SIEM.
+3. Validate that the SIEM agent is working

 ## Prerequisites